approvals/ApprovalTests.Swift/README.md

 Capturing Human Intelligence — ApprovalTests is an open source assertion/verification library to aid unit testing.

-ApprovalsTest Swift is compatible with the XCUnit testing framework
+ApprovalsTest Swift is compatible with the XCTest testing framework.

 <!-- toc -->
 ## Contents